Costs

 Please consult Brown's Student Health Insurance site for further information.

 For some Brown/CASA programs, there are room and board costs that may be billed by Brown.
 Please contact your study abroad advisor to confirm.
-Visit the Brown program descriptions or CASA website for detailed program cost estimates.
+Visit the Office of Global Programs or CASA websites for detailed program cost estimates.

 Payment to Your Study Abroad Program